Igalia/explainers/canvas-formatted-text/README.md

 * It can be focused and show a focus ring
 * It is available to accessibility APIs

+### Accessibility

+Elements in fallback content which are passed to `placeElement()` are still exposed to assistive technology APIs, just like all other canvas fallback content.

+If authors wish to use canvas fallback content as a "staging area" for content which may later be shown to sighted users using `placeElement()`, they should take care to hide that content from assistive technology.
+This can be done with any of the usual techniques for hiding content from assistive technology, such as using the `hidden`, `inert` or `aria-hidden` attributes, or applying a `display: none` or `display: hidden` style.

 ### The next step: drawElement

 The current proposal limits ```placeElement``` to Canvas2D, since it’s the only context where we can still keep track of the "final" position of an element on a 2D page.
 There are dozens of very important use cases that depend on similar functionality for 3D contexts (WebGL/WebGPU/).